Musk took over Twitter. Then some users began testing chaos

 “His acquisition of Twitter has opened Pandora’s box,” the advocacy group Ultraviolet said in a prepared statement on Friday, while also urging Musk, Twitter executives and the company’s board of directors to continue to enforce the ban on Trump “as well as violent right-wing extremists and white supremacists.”

 Some users reacted to the news by threatening to quit, and others made fun of them for doing so.
-The terms “Elon,” and “deleting,” appeared in Twitter’s top trends on Friday morning as users discussed the fallout.
+The terms “Elon,” and “deleting,” appeared in Twitter’s top trends Friday as users discussed the fallout.
 Speculation also permeated the platform.
 Some worried the number of their Twitter followers was plunging, theorizing that Twitter may be cleaning up bots.
 Other users posted unverified reports that their “like” counts were dwindling.

 “Elon Musk bought a platform, he didn’t buy people,” said Jennifer Grygiel, a social media expert and professor at Syracuse University.
 “And we still have a choice in how we get our news, our information and how we communicate.”

-Grygiel said there will be a flight to quality if Twitter descends into further chaos under Musk and maybe that isn’t a bad thing as the platform has increasingly come to serve corporate and state media interests.
+Grygiel said there will be a flight to quality if Twitter descends into further chaos under Musk, and maybe that isn’t a bad thing as the platform has increasingly come to serve corporate and state media interests.

 And as always, users were quick to crack jokes — aiming to cut through the disorder in more comical ways.